Functional Periodic ARMA Processes: Introduction

-The article is organized as follows.
-Section~\ref{Section: Preliminaries} introduces notation and the concept of periodic stationarity.
-Section~\ref{Section Model} presents the fpARMA model along with its stationarity conditions and structural properties.
-In Section~\ref{Section: Estimation AR}, we develop consistent estimation procedures for the fpAR operators.
-Section~\ref{Sec: Conclustion} concludes.
-All proofs are collected in the Appendix.
+The remainder of the article is organized as follows.
+Section~\ref{Section: Preliminaries} introduces the notation and the concepts of cyclostationarity, periodic correlatedness, and periodic white noise.
+Section~\ref{Section Model} defines the fPARMA model, presents its multivariate representation, and establishes its relation to functional ARMA models.
+Stationarity conditions and structural properties are derived in Section~\ref{sec:properties}.
+Estimation methods for fPAR operators are developed in Section~\ref{Section: Estimation fPAR}, while corresponding procedures for fPARMA operators are outlined in Section~\ref{Section: Estimation fPARMA}.
+All proofs are collected in Section~\ref{sec:Proofs}.
+Finally, Section~\ref{Sec: Conclusion} concludes.